microchip-pic-avr-examples/avr64dd32-getting-started-with-tcd-mplabx/README.md

 - System clock is configured at 20 MHz
 - TCD
   - TCD clock source is High Frequency Oscillator at 20 MHz with division factor 1
-  - The TCD is configured in Dual Slope mode with CMPBCLR equal to 0xC8, CMPASET equal to 0x63 and CMPBSET equal to 0x65 (the values from these registers are continuously compared to the counter value, thus controlling the generated waveform and the dead time)
+  - The TCD is configured in Dual Slope mode with CMPBCLR programmed to generate a 2 us periodic signal, CMPASET and CMPBSET are configured to generate two complementary signals with a dead-time of 200ns
   - Channels A and B are enabled (the register that configures channels A and B is under configuration change protection)

 | Pin               | Configuration      |